 The demands for affordable true wireless stereo (TWS) earbuds have increased tremendously in the last few years in India.

 Meanwhile, as Nothing is associated with Pei who was OnePlus co-founder, people might have high hopes for the brand.

-In terms of design, the new earbuds with a design based around transparent plastic reveal some of their internal circuitry.
-Each earbud comes with a color-coded circle — red and white — that makes it a little easy for users to know which one is right and left.
+In terms of design, the new earbuds with a design based on transparent plastic reveal some of their internal circuitry.
+Each earbud comes with a color-coded circle — red and white — making it a little easier for users to know which one is right and left.

 The earbuds are soft, comfortable, and easy to use.
 The grip of the buds is nice and the earbuds can be used while doing workouts or running.

 Each earbud weighs just 4.7 grams.
 Even along with the case, the new earbuds can be touted as a very light device — easy to carry that fits perfectly in the pocket.

 In terms of specifications, the ear (1) uses Active Noise Cancellation (ANC) to capture and cancel background noise.
 Two modes allow users to easily adjust levels.

 One can use Light mode for moderate noise cancellation and Maximum mode for noisier environments, such as on an airplane or at the office.

 Transparency mode will help when you want the background noise too while using the buds with a tap-and-hold gesture on the stem.